wallarm/product-documentation/docs/latest/admin-en/configuration-guides/waf-in-separated-environments/how-waf-in-separated-environments-works.md

-# How WAF Filter Node Works in Separated Environments
+# How Filtering Node Works in Separated Environments

 The application may be deployed to a few different environments: production, staging, testing, development, etc. These instructions provides information about suggested ways to manage a filter node for different environments.